HuygensING/hyper-collate/README.md

 HyperCollate is easy to install and to use.
 Below we give you three options to install it: downloading a JAR or a WAR file, or building it yourself.

 Briefly put, a JAR file requires only Java 8 (or higher), including the Java Development Kit (JDK) to run.
 You can download the package on the [Oracle website](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 For the WAR file you need a web application server like Apache Tomcat.
-If you don’t know what to choose, we recommend you install the prebuild JAR (option 1).
+If you don’t know what to choose, we recommend you install the pre-built JAR (option 1).

 Because you install HyperCollate via the command-line, you need a little basic knowledge of how the command-line works.
 If you are unfamiliar with the command line, there are some good tutorials [here](http://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Command_line.ipynb) and [here](https://pittsburgh-neh-institute.github.io/Institute-Materials-2017/schedule/week_1/command_resources.html).

 NOTE: make sure you organise your folders in a structured way.
-For example: create a separate folder in your Home-drectory that you call `hypercollate`.
+For example: create a separate folder in your Home-directory that you call `hypercollate`.
 You can read up on “file system hygiene” [here](https://nbviewer.jupyter.org/github/DiXiT-eu/collatex-tutorial/blob/master/unit1/Command_line.ipynb#File-naming-conventions).

 ### 1. Download the prebuilt JAR (recommended)